johnathanhuutri/ADLab/README.md

 ### Issue 6: Cannot ssh to team ([Menu](#menu))

-It can be that both your host and docker team is running ssh server so when a person ssh, it will connect to host, not docker.
+It can be that both your host and docker team is running SSH server so when a person SSH, it will connect to host, not docker.

 Solution is to shutdown ssh server on your host.
-Ssh again will jump directly to docker!
+SSH again will jump directly to docker!

 ### Issue 7: Use output of `put` as flag_id of `get` ([Menu](#menu))